klaoude/QuickerStack/QuickStackStore/Package/README.md

 ## 1 - Favoriting

 Favoriting is the main draw to combine all these features into one mod.
-By holding the Favoriting Key (default: Alt) you can left click on an item to favorite it, or right click to favorite the slot it is in.
+By holding the Favoriting Key (default: Alt) or by using a new button, you can left click on an item to favorite it, or right click to favorite the slot it is in.
 This prevents most features of this mod from affecting it.
 No accidental quick stacking, sorting, storing or trashing.
 The favoriting state is shown with a custom colored border around the slot.

 If you are actively using Favoriting, I recommend changing the config option 'OverrideHotkeyBarBehavior' in the 'General' section from 'NeverAffectHotkeyBar' to 'UseIndividualConfigOptions'.